-If your business is wasting time and resources trying to attract the right candidates, then it may be the time to re-think your recruitment process.
+If your business is wasting time and resources trying to attract the right candidates, then it may be the time to re-think your recruitment process then it may be the time to re-think your recruitment process, or use a skilled trades staffing agency.
 Here are some of the ways that you can overhaul recruitment in your company:

 Simplify Your Processes

 Background checks which verify a candidate’s suitability to join your workforce is a crucial part of the recruitment process.
 Background checks such as criminal records checks and drug tests can be complicated to arrange.
 Your business’s recruitment process will be easier to manage with some help from a specialist company such as Checkr that can use their efficient processes to perform these checks on behalf of your company.

 Leaving the necessary background checks to a specialist company means that you only see the candidates that meet the essential criteria for the job role, which saves you lots of time and effort.